How do you learn what you don’t know – especially if it is about a free online sweepstakes?

 You are better off doing nothing, than hosting a rushed, disastrous social sweepstakes.

-SOLUTION #2: Be creative when pre-planning your annual sweepstakes.
+SOLUTION #2: Be creative when pre-planning your annual free online sweepstakes.

 Does your product or service lend itself well to a specific day?
 If not, how can you put your own spin on it?
 For example, a café could host a #MothersDay giveaway for an afternoon tea, or how about a tire company poking fun at #DoughnutDay by hosting a contest?